Kayto/Retroshield-SW/README.md

 - Provide assembleable versions of the current 8bitforce repo roms.
 This allows easier development with known syntax and assemblers.

-- Add aditional ROMs examples that may not be part of the current 8bitforce repo.
+- Add additional ROMs examples that may not be part of the current 8bitforce repo.

-- Stretch aim, to develop some new monitors where neccesary adding native assembly/disassembly functions for each board.
+- Develop some new monitors where neccesary adding native assembly/disassembly functions for each board.

 ## Repo Contents